Karm78/nano-hat-oled-armbian-good/README.md

-# NanoHAT OLED for Armbian - Python3 RC
+# NanoHAT OLED for Armbian - Python3
 NanoHAT OLED and GPIO Button Control for Armbian.
 This documentation contains installation and upgrade instructions.

 ## Disclaimer